-In 2010, I completed my Bachelor's Degree in International Service from American University where I pursued two concentrations, Peace & Conflict Resolution and Global Environmental Politics, with a Minor in Sociology focusing in Race Relations.
-Throughout my studies, I had the privilege of traveling extensively to countries around the world to learn from local movements of peace and justice.
-Before beginning my counseling work, I worked on an organic family farm (New Morning Farm in south central PA,) I managed a small scale farm on an inner-city middle school campus in the Westwood neighborhood of Denver, CO with Re:Vision, and I organized with a number of grassroots poverty, environmental, and food justice organizations.
+In 2010, I completed my Bachelor's Degree in International Service from American University where I pursued concentrations in Peace & Conflict Resolution and Global Environmental Politics, and a minor in Sociology.
+Throughout my studies, I had the privilege of traveling extensively to countries around the world to learn from local movements for justice.
+Before beginning my counseling work, I was a Crop Manager on an organic family farm (New Morning Farm in south central PA,) I managed a small scale farm on a middle school campus in the Westwood neighborhood of Denver, CO with Re:Vision, and I organized with a variety of grassroots environmental and food justice groups and organizations.
 As a Program Manager for Colorado Youth At Risk, I facilitated relationships between students from three Denver Public Schools and adult mentors via workshops, retreats, and individual support.
 I have many years of experience working with families and individuals in hospice as a volunteer, and later, as a Spiritual Care Counselor.
 For a short time, I served as the Senior Minister at the Interfaith Center for Spiritual Growth in Ann Arbor, MI where I gave weekly sermons on Interfaith and Interspiritual topics with an emphasis on social justice and embodied spirituality.
-During the summer of 2018, I was a member of the Ann Arbor Police Task Force, working to address police brutality and harassment through community police oversight.
-I continue my commitment to social justice and climate activism as a co-founder of Community Inspired Action, a member of Liberate Don't Incarcerate, a board member of Gemstones in the Sun, and a chapter leader for Resource Generation.
+During the summer of 2018, I was a member of the Ann Arbor Police Task Force- an attempt to address police brutality and harassment through community police oversight.
+Currently, I continue my commitment to healing and justice as a founding member of Liberate Don't Incarcerate, a board member of Gemstones in the Sun, and a chapter leader for Resource Generation.

 You can never leave footprints that last if you’re always walking on tiptoe.” -Leymah Gbowee